PaloAltoNetworks/terraform-provider-panos/website/docs/d/system_info.html.markdown

 Use this data source to retrieve "show system info" from the NGFW.

 All contents of "show system info" are saved to the `info` variable.
-In addition, the version number of PANOS encountered is saved to multiple fields for ease of access.
+In addition, the version number of PAN-OS encountered is saved to multiple fields for ease of access.

 ## Example Usage